The Research

 • Diseases: Indigenous women present a disproportionately high incidence of STD/HIV/AIDS and cervical cancer.

-Main objective:
+Main objective

-The overarching aim of this project is to work with Indigenous women from the Pankararu and Xukuru peoples to consolidate reproductive justice by improving access to sexual and reproductive healthcare in a manner that respects their worldviews and cultural practices.
+To work with Indigenous women from the Pankararu and Xukuru peoples to consolidate reproductive justice by improving access to sexual and reproductive healthcare in a manner that respects their worldviews and cultural practices.

 Research questions